DavidMiles1925/office_stoplight/README.md

 ### Components List

+NOTE: I used some larger LEDs for the "above door" unit, but that is optional.

 | Item                 | Quantity | Link                                                                                                   |
 | -------------------- | -------- | ------------------------------------------------------------------------------------------------------ |
 | Raspberry Pi Zero    | 1        | [Microcenter](https://www.microcenter.com/product/643085/raspberry-pi-zero-2-w)                        |